Accessing voluntary assisted dying in the ACT

 When considering voluntary assisted dying, you’ll need to clearly express your wishes and understand what is happening at every step.
 You will not be asked to complete any part of the process in English without support.

-It will not be possible to translate all the relevant resources into every language spoken in the ACT.
 You can get help in your language by contacting the Translating and Interpreting Service on 13 14 50.

 Aboriginal and Torres Strait Islander peoples